Auto Parts Marketing Ideas, New for 2025

 - Referral discounts: Incentivize customers to refer their friends and family, by giving them discounts or a gift card.

-- VIN part finder: Use online tools that match parts to customer vehicles using VIN numbers.
+- VIN part finder: Use online tools that match the correct parts to customer vehicles using VIN numbers.

 - Subscriptions: Try subscription services parts that are replaced on a regular basis, like filters and wipers.
 Notify customers of an upcoming shipment.